samuela/bidirectional-typing/README.md

 All in all, I'm pretty happy with the way it turned out.
 In my (very partial) opinion, the implementation with an unordered mapping from expressions to types is more intuitive than thinking about an ordered context of solved and unsolved types.
 The implementation also doesn't require splicing a bunch of lists which is nice.

-I went back to read the paper and noted the connections between the two in code comments so it should be fairly approachable to readers that prefer looking at LaTeX.
+I went back to read the paper and noted the connections between the two in code comments so it should be fairly approachable to readers who prefer reading at LaTeX.

 # TODO
 * There are a number of things that could be made more monadic/clean.
 PRs welcome!